chew-in/computational_physics/3_ANN/README.md

 ## Perceptron
 A _**single-layer perceptron**_, also called McCulloch–Pitts neuron, or M-P neuron, is the simplest architecture of an artificial neural network.
 The term single-layer means that other than the input neurons and the output neuron, there is no hidden layer of neurons between them for computation.

 _**Architecture**_.
-The perceptron needed consists of four input neurons , one output neuron , and the interconnections between them are denoted by the weights  where  denotes pointing from input  to output .
+The perceptron needed consists of four input neurons , one output neuron , and the interconnections between them are denoted by the weights  where  denotes pointing from input  to output.
 Like a biological neuron, the weights may be either excitatory (positive) or inhibitory (negative).

 _**Activation function**_.
 In general, an activation function associated with a neuron transforms the net input to the desired output.
 There are many examples of activation functions, such as
 1. The identity function $f(x)=x$, used in the input layer.